aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/input-variables.md

 ## Network Services

-The network services variabless provide an abstracted model to define network services across the fabric.
+The network services variables provide an abstracted model to define network services across the fabric.
 The network services are grouped by tenants.
 The definition of a tenant may vary between organizations.
 E.g. tenants can be organizations or departments.

 The filtering models defined under [Node type network services configuration](#node-type-network-services-configuration) allows